nate10j/rogur-io/CONTRIBUTING.md

-# Contributing to rush hour web
+# Contributing to rogur io

 ## License
 This is a side project, it is unlikely that we will be accepting pull requests from external contributers.